altfund/pinkhaus/projects/beige-book/README.md

 ### Starting the API Server

-After installation, you can start the API server using the `beige-book-server` command:
+After flox activation, you can start the API server using the `beige-book-server` command:

 ```bash
 # Basic usage